defold/doc/docs/en/manuals/material.md

 Setting custom vertex data in runtime is currently only supported for sprite components.
 :::

-In the case that a vertex attribute is either a scalar or a vector type other than a `Vec4` you can still set the data using `go.set`:
+In cases where that a vertex attribute is either a scalar or a vector type other than a `Vec4` you can still set the data using `go.set`:

 ```lua
 -- The last two components in the vec4 will not be used!